-During 2011, the Commission continued to review, on request, local comprehensive, neighborhood, and public facility plans and cooperative boundary agreements, evaluating their conformity with adopted regional plans in each case.
+During 2012 and 2013, the Commission also continued to review, on request, local comprehensive, neighborhood, and public facility plans and cooperative boundary agreements, evaluating their conformity with adopted regional plans in each case.
 This activity is conducted on an ongoing basis.
 The provision of planning data and technical assistance to public agencies and private interests is also an ongoing activity.
 In a typical year, the Commission staff responds to about 300 requests for information from its land use and natural resource base data files.